History of Deion Sanders in Timeline

 In 2021, Deion Sanders underwent several foot surgeries and had two toes on his left foot amputated due to blood clots.

-2021: First Season at Jackson State
+2021: First Season as Head Coach

-2021: SWAC Title and Eddie Robinson Award
+2021: SWAC title and Eddie Robinson Award

 In the fall 2021 season, Deion Sanders led the Jackson State Tigers to the Southwestern Athletic Conference (SWAC) title and a program record of 11 wins.
 He was also named the recipient of the fall 2021 Eddie Robinson Award as the season's top FCS head coach.
-However, Jackson State lost the 2021 Celebration Bowl to South Carolina State.

 On December 3, 2022, Deion Sanders was named the head coach of the Colorado Buffaloes.